 Each TPMS sensor has a unique identification code.
-The identification code must be matched to a new tyre/ wheel position after rotating the tyres or replacing one or more of the TPMS sensors.
+The identification code must be matched to a new tyre/ wheel position after rotating the tyres or exchanging the complete wheel set and if one or more TPMS sensors were replaced.
 The TPMS sensor matching process should also be performed after replacing a spare tyre with a road tyre containing the TPMS sensor.

 The malfunction light and the warning message or code should go off at the next ignition cycle.
-The sensors are matched to the tyre/wheel positions, using a TPMS relearn tool, in the following order: driver side front tyre, passenger side front tyre, passenger side rear tyre, and driver side rear.
+The sensors are matched to the tyre/wheel positions, using a TPMS relearn tool, in the following order: left side front tyre, right side front tyre, right side rear tyre, and left side rear.
 Consult your workshop for service or to purchase a relearn tool.
 There are two minutes to match the first tyre/ wheel position, and five minutes overall to match all four tyre/wheel positions.
 If it takes longer, the matching process stops and must be restarted.